 This course is included in our unconditional offer policy.

-If your application is successful you will be invited for an interview and portfolio review.
+You will normally be invited for an interview and portfolio review.

 For further details of our international English entry requirements, please visit our international pages.